How Olive Oil Can Reduce Disease By Helping To Stabilise Blood Sugar Levels

 - Low calorie drinks: Water is best, but you do need an alternative sometimes.
 You could try some cinnamon tea.
 They are low carb and also keep you feeling full.

 - Nuts & Seeds: Nuts prevent heart disease and control blood sugar levels.
-Nuts like almonds help regulate blood sugar.
 Seeds like flax seeds help improve fasting glucose levels and lower bad cholesterol.

 - Exercise: A sedentary lifestyle is the major cause of diabetes.
 It is essential that you invest in some low duty exercise daily along with your medication.